MaeRaDP/403_CMPUTPSYCH/Assignment8/README.md

 ## Save JSON exercises
 1. Add JSON filesaving to your experiment script.

+- **Have issues with this - for some reason, it doesn't save the first block's data properly, but 2nd data (block1) is fine**
 ```
 # import modules/functions
 from psychopy import core, event, visual, monitors